-- Do not use wheels other than the manufacturer's recommended size, as this may cause dangerous handling characteristics resulting in loss of control. - Four-wheel drive models: Do not use wheels of different brands, sizes and types, as this may cause dangerous handling characteristics resulting in loss of control.
+Do not use wheels other than the manufacturer's recommended size, as this may cause dangerous handling characteristics resulting in loss of control.
+Otherwise, an accident may occur resulting in death or serious injuries.

 Aluminum wheel precautions

 - When installing aluminum wheels, check that the wheel nuts are tight after driving your vehicle the first 1600 km (1000 miles). - If you have rotated, repaired, or changed your tires, check that the wheel nuts are still tight after driving 1600 km (1000 miles). - When using tire chains, be careful not to damage the aluminum wheels. - Use only the Toyota wheel nuts and wrench designed for your aluminum wheels. - When balancing your wheels, use only Toyota balance weights or equivalent and a plastic or rubber hammer. - As with any wheel, periodically check your aluminum wheels for damage.
 If damaged, replace immediately.